henrikgs/pickbranch/README.md

 ## Usage

 In any git repo use `pickbranch` to pick a branch from a list of branches sorted on latest commit date.

+You can then:

+- type to filter
+- use arrow keys to traverse list of branches
+- hit _Enter_ to go to selected branch